 - Durable midsole

 Rainy trails have nothing on Adidas' Terrex Agravic trail running shoes.
-Thanks to their rip-resistant, waterproof GORE-TEX fabric, you don't have to worry about any puddles slowing you down as you exercise.
+Thanks to their rip-resistant, waterproof GORE-TEX fabric, you don't have to worry about puddles slowing you down as you rack up the miles.

-Garcia loves these for their lightweight but stable design, and dubs them one of the best trail running shoes for women in particular.
+Garcia loves these for their lightweight-but-stable design and dubs them one of the best trail running shoes for women (or those with narrower feet) in particular.

 6. Best High-Tech: Under Armour HOVR Machina Off Road CH1 Runnings Shoes

 - Ideal for all surfaces

 Under Armour's Off Road shoes are as high-tech as an off-road sneaker can get.
 These can connect to the Under Armour MAPMYRUN app to track and analyze your running metrics, like your mile pace and total distance, according to Garcia.

 And if you love hills, the shoe's HOVR cushion technology helps absorb impact, giving your knees a little extra protection.
 Considering men often have more weight than women, the shock-absorption makes this pair one of the best men's trail running shoes.

 Buy it: UnderArmour.com (men's); UnderArmour.com (women's); Price: $160

 4 Factors to Consider When Shopping for Your Best Trail Running Shoes